rvare/BookmarkDB/README.md

 	- XML, HTML, Markdown, and pure text.
 - Find bookmarks with a search feature.
 - Give bookmarks tags to easily find them by category.
-	- Not export in HTML.
+	- Not exported in HTML.
 - Add notes to your bookmarks for extra details.
 	- Not exported in HTML.
 - Easily copy bookmark URL with a single click to your clipboard.